-Participants select and book their own flights arriving in Reykjavik by Saturday morning, August 8, 2020.
+Participants select and book their own flights arriving in Reykjavik by 9:30 a.m.
+Saturday morning, August 6, 2022.
 Airport transfer to our first excursion will be scheduled for Saturday morning.
-Please email Emily Decker in the Alumni and Parent Programs office (email@example.com) if you are considering a flight that arrives in Reykjavik after 9:30 a.m. local time.
-All of our Pioneer Travel trips require a minimum number of participants.
+Please email Emily Decker in the Alumni and Parent Programs office (firstname.lastname@example.org) if you are considering a flight that arrives in Reykjavik after 9:30 a.m. local time.
+All of our trips require a minimum number of participants.
 For this reason, do not purchase non-refundable airfare until we have confirmed with you that the trip is a go.
-We will let you know this asap. **Good News!
-This trip is officially a GO.
-We do have a limited number of spots still open before we are completely full - but all confirmed travelers may now move forward and purchase airplane tickets.
-All questions should be directed to Emily Decker: firstname.lastname@example.org**
+We will let you know this asap.

 Travel Insurance is strongly recommended and often must be purchased within several days of making your trip deposit or purchasing your airfare.
 It is available for a modest fee from most insurance companies and travel agents.
+Two companies that provide travel insurance are insuremytrip.com and allianztravelinsurance.com.
+You are free to use any provider of your choosing.
 You are encouraged to research the best option for you.

 Need More Information?